-On July 20, 2018, the Company entered into a Share Purchase Agreement (the "SPA") with certain shareholders (the "Sellers") of TxCell S.A., a French société anonyme ("TxCell"), and the Company and TxCell entered into a Tender Offer Agreement (the "TOA").
-Pursuant to the SPA and the TOA, the Company, directly or through a subsidiary, expects to acquire 100% of the equity interests of TxCell for approximately €72 million (or approximately \$84.0 million), on a debt-free and cash-free basis.
+On July 20, 2018, the Company entered into a Share Purchase Agreement (the "SPA") with certain shareholders (the "Sellers") of TxCell, and the Company and TxCell entered into a Tender Offer Agreement (the "TOA").
+Pursuant to the SPA and the TOA, the Company expects to acquire 100% of the equity interests of TxCell for approximately €72 million, on a debt-free and cash-free basis.

-Pursuant to the SPA, the Company, directly or through a subsidiary, has agreed to purchase all of the ordinary shares of TxCell the "Ordinary Shares") held by the Sellers for €2.58 per share (or approximately \$3.01 per share) in cash (such per share price being the "Offer Price" and such purchase being the "Block Transaction").
-The Sellers own (or will prior to the closing of the Block Transaction own) 13,519,036 Ordinary Shares, which represent approximately 53% of the share capital and voting rights of TxCell.
-The completion of the Block Transaction is subject to certain conditions, including
+On October 1, 2018, pursuant to the SPA, the Company purchased all of the ordinary shares of TxCell the "Ordinary Shares") held by the Sellers for €2.58 per share in cash (such per share price being the "Offer Price" and such purchase being the "Block Transaction").
+The Sellers owned 13,519,036 Ordinary Shares, which represented approximately 53% of the share capital and voting rights of TxCell.
+Subsequent to the completion of the Block Transaction, as of November 7, 2018, we owned approximately 80% of the share capital and voting rights of TxCell.